smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/PRINT_SYNTAX.md

     )
 AS
 SELECT *
-FROM junyoung_img
+FROM image_table
 ```

 !!! note ""
-    - `junyoung_img`: table containing paths of the image files
+    - `image_table`: table containing paths of the image files

 ### __3.2 Audio Print__